ekrlstd/ekrlstd/README.md

 ---

-Software Technology student focused on software engineering, backend and full-stack development.
+Computer Science student focused on software engineering, backend and full-stack development.
-Currently pursuing a Bachelor’s in Computer Science at Linnaeus University (graduating June 2026).
+Currently pursuing a Bachelor’s in Computer Science (Spec.
+Software Technology) at Linnaeus University (graduating June 2026).

 I enjoy building well-architected systems, developer tools, and products that are actually useful.

 Currently doing my bachelor's thesis at Softwerk AB, and building AI‑powered SEO agents at Videntic (Next.js, PostgreSQL), using TypeScript and React.
 I’ve led a major performance overhaul for the LNU AI Society, won two hackathons, and built open‑source CLI tools with 100+ GitHub stars.